hop-protocol/hop/CONTRIBUTING.md

 # Hop Monorepo

-We welcome contributations for bug fixes and performance improvements.
+We welcome contributions for bug fixes and performance improvements.

 Please open an issue for any feature requests to discuss it with the maintainers.